Last updated: 24-05-2024. From web page: Council Constitution.

 4. Consultation with Cabinet Members

-Officers will ensure that appropriate consultation is undertaken with Cabinet Members on issues relating to their Portfolios.
+Officers will ensure that appropriate consultation is undertaken with Cabinet Members on issues relating to their portfolios.